 Note that certain function generators provide non-periodic noise and random signals but these are not commonly used in power electronics and electric machines applications.

-off.on(Figure 2).
+Keep the function generator output off.

+Turn on the DC power supply (Figure 2).
 Low power DC supplies operate in two main modes – either voltage sources or current sources.

 Observe the voltage and current readings.

-by adjusting the output voltage knob.
+Set the DC power supply output voltage to 10V by adjusting the output voltage knob.
 Operating as a voltage source is the most common, where the supply provides low voltage DC, typically ranging between 0 and 36 V. In a current source operation, these supplies are “current limited” where their maximum current is set to the desired value, and their voltage is automatically adjusted to provide the desired maximum current.
 Current and voltage limits thus provide operational flexibility, as well as safety margins when operating a DC power supply.

 Press the “Current” button to display the current limit and adjust the current knob to adjust the maximum current limit.
+Set the current limit of the supply to 1A.

 Note that most single-output DC power supplies have three terminals labeled as +, –, and ground.
 In many applications, – and ground are tied to provide a more stable and reduced noise environment when providing an external circuit with power.
 However, certain cases require that – is floating from ground to isolate the electrical circuit or apparatus under test from the supply ground.

-off.
+Keep the supply output off.

-on (Figure 3).
+Turn on the oscilloscope (Figure 3).
 Oscilloscopes, or scopes, display voltage and current waveforms on a screen, which provides a wide range of essential measurements.

-(Figure 4) Oscilloscope probes connect to the BNC connectors on the scope interface, and each channel displays a single waveform.
+Connect a regular probe (Figure 4) to channel 1 and a differential probe to channel 2.
+Oscilloscope probes connect to the BNC connectors on the scope interface, and each channel displays a single waveform.
 Every scope comes with a variety of channels.
 The most common are two- and four-channel scopes, but newer scopes can have eight channels.

+Remove any offset on channel 2.

 Oscilloscope probes are used most often with electric machines and power electronics experiments.
 The main types of probes include the conventional grounded probe, the differential voltage probe (Figure 5), and the current probe (Figure 6).